 On September 7, 2008, the U.S. Department of the Treasury ("Treasury") entered into a senior preferred stock purchase agreement (as amended, the "Purchase Agreement") with our Conservator, acting on our behalf, and made a commitment to provide up to \$100 billion in funding (subsequently increased to \$200 billion and further increased as necessary to accommodate any cumulative reduction in our net worth during 2010, 2011 and 2012) to us under the terms and conditions set forth in the Purchase Agreement.
-The amount of available funding remaining under the Purchase Agreement is \$140.5 billion as of December 31, 2014.
+The amount of available funding remaining under the Purchase Agreement is \$140.5 billion as of December 31, 2015.
 This amount will be reduced by any future draws.

-As of December 31, 2014, our aggregate funding received from Treasury under the Purchase Agreement was \$71.3 billion.
+As of December 31, 2015, our aggregate funding received from Treasury under the Purchase Agreement was \$71.3 billion.
 This aggregate funding amount does not include the initial \$1.0 billion liquidation preference of senior preferred stock that we issued to Treasury in September 2008 as an initial commitment fee and for which no cash was received.

+The Purchase Agreement requires Treasury, upon request of the Conservator, to provide funds to us after any quarter in which we have a negative net worth (that is, our total liabilities exceed our total assets, as reflected on our consolidated balance sheets prepared in accordance with generally accepted accounting principles).
 The Purchase Agreement also provides for Treasury, upon the request of the Conservator, to provide funds to us if the Conservator determines, at any time, that it will be mandated by law to appoint a receiver for us unless we receive funds from Treasury under its commitment.
 PC Holders have certain limited rights to bring proceedings against Treasury if we fail to pay under our guarantee and if Treasury fails to perform its obligations under its funding commitment.
 For a description of PC Holders' rights to proceed against Freddie Mac and Treasury, see The Trust Agreement - Rights Upon Event of Default.
 The Purchase Agreement contains covenants that significantly restrict our operations.

 We pay dividends on the senior preferred stock.
 For each quarter from January 1, 2013 through and including December 31, 2017, the dividend payment on the senior preferred stock was or will be the amount, if any, by which our Net Worth Amount (as defined below) at the end of the immediately preceding fiscal quarter, less the applicable capital reserve amount, exceeds zero.
-The applicable capital reserve amount was \$2.4 billion for 2014, is \$1.8 billion for 2015, and will be reduced by \$600 million each year thereafter until it reaches zero on January 1, 2018.
+The applicable capital reserve amount was \$1.8 billion for 2015, is \$1.2 billion for 2016, and will be reduced by \$600 million each year thereafter until it reaches zero on January 1, 2018.
 For each quarter beginning January 1, 2018, the dividend payment will be the amount, if any, by which our Net Worth Amount at the end of the immediately preceding fiscal quarter exceeds zero.
 If the calculation of the dividend payment for a quarter does not exceed zero, then no dividend will accrue or be payable for that quarter.
 The term Net Worth Amount is defined as: (a) our total assets (excluding Treasury's commitment and any unfunded amounts thereof), less (b) our total liabilities (excluding any obligation in respect of capital stock), in each case as reflected on our consolidated balance sheets prepared in accordance with generally accepted accounting principles.